shwezhu/shwezhu.github.io/content/post/git/007-git-reset.md

 原文: [Git - Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified#_git_reset)

-## Conclusion

-- HEAD points to branch, branch point to the last commit,
-  - so HEAD point the last commit,
-  - when you make HEAD point other commit by using `git reset`, it actually makes current branch point to that commit
-- The first thing `reset` will do is move what HEAD points to.
-This isn’t the same as changing HEAD itself (which is what `checkout` does); `reset` moves the branch that HEAD is pointing to.
-This means if HEAD is set to the `master` branch (i.e. you’re currently on the `master` branch), running `git reset 9e5e6a4` will start by making `master` point to `9e5e6a4`
-- Three Tree: HEAD, index, work tree
-- `git reset` will do three things, Move HEAD (update HEAD), Updating the Index, Updating the work tree with `--hard`,

 ## 1. The Workflow

 **Git’s typical workflow** is to record snapshots of your project by manipulating these three trees: